 Inbound marketing is about building credibility in yourself and in your brand.
 It’s about providing insights and advice to people as yet unwilling to pay you money for your time and your experience.

-Perhaps only 4% of the people who you touch through inbound marketing are in the right part of the buying cycle at that particular time.
+Perhaps only 4% of the people you touch through inbound marketing are in the right part of the buying cycle at that particular time.

-This means that one in nineteen aren’t ready to buy but you want them to remember you when the time is right – when that magical 13th marketing touch happens.
+This means that one in nineteen isn’t ready to buy but you want them to remember you when the time is right – when that magical 13th marketing touch happens.
 But just because they might be ready to buy and just because you have provided them with a load of freebies on the previous 12 touches does not mean that they’re automatically going to contact you.

 If they do contact you, that’s great – you can work your magic on them.

 To take back control of your marketing, you need to take back control over when conversations with clients happen.
-Telemarketing, when done well, can imbue a B2B decision maker with exactly the same level of trust in your company as 13 inbound marketing touches can over a two year period.
+Telemarketing, when done well, can imbue a B2B decision-maker with exactly the same level of trust in your company as 13 inbound marketing touches can over a two year period.
 In fact, in our experience, the trust level is even higher because this is an actual two-way conversation – one human being speaking to another human being.
 No matter how digital we become, people buy people first – still.

 You can use good old-fashioned telesales techniques to find and focus on the 4% of decision-makers who are ready to buy and whose purchasing timescales you can persuade to alter to your timescale – just like salesmen and women have been doing for centuries.